seapagan/update_repo/WEBSITE.md

 ```

 #### Production Code.
 When the code is all good and production ready, we will minify the JavaScript, CSS and HTML.
-This is achived by using the `--prod` switch to gulp:
+This is achieved by using the `--prod` switch to gulp:
 ```
 $ gulp --prod
 ```